-Transportation, rent per month and restaurants demand almost equal sums of money, although the monthly rent takes less than the restaurants, and transportation is in the last place among the three.
+Transportation, rent per month, and restaurants demand almost equal sums of money, although the monthly rent takes less than the restaurants, and transportation is the last among the three.

-Markets are the place where the Greek love going and spending money.
+Markets are the place where the Greek love going and spending money at.